sutd-visual-computing-group/label-smoothing-multi-label-classification/README.md

 * Perform quick analysis and construct a **Precision and Recall curve** from given .csv files for different degrees of Label Smoothing (see prcurve.py)

 ## Dataset
-The dataset used in the experiment is **Pascal VOC 2012** dataset which is built-in on the latest version of pytorch, separated into the Training, Validation, and Test sets.
+The dataset used in the experiment is **Pascal VOC 2012** dataset which is built-in on the latest version of pytorch, separated into the Training and Validation sets.
 The Pascal VOC 2012 dataset contains 20 object classes divided into 4 main groups:
 1. Person
 2. Bird, cat, cow, dog, horse, sheep
 3. Aeroplane, bicycle, boat, bus, car, motorbike, train